It’s Not Like Buying a Guitar

 Over the years there have been over 7000 different piano brand names on the market.
 Some have become well known and well regarded while others have faded into oblivion.

 Well known or not, brand name alone is not always an indicator of quality.
 Most major manufacturers build several different models of pianos, each with varying degrees of quality.
 They’ll market their best pianos to people concerned primarily with superior quality and they’ll make lower–quality pianos for people that shop with price as their primary concern.
 Again, there’s nothing wrong with this, but if you get caught up in the hype, you’re likely to pay too much for your piano.

-Here’s what I mean: Imagine for a moment that, last night, you saw a famous pianist playing a “Brand Y” piano on TV.
-This morning, a local piano store advertises a Brand Y piano–perhaps on sale.
-Your first reaction might be, “Wow, I just saw Mr. Famous Musician playing a Brand Y piano last night, so it must be good, and here’s one on sale!
+Here’s what I mean: Imagine for a moment that, last night, you saw a famous pianist playing a “Brand X” piano on TV.
+This morning, a local piano store advertises a Brand X piano–perhaps on sale.
+Your first reaction might be, “Wow, I just saw Ms. Famous Musician playing a Brand X piano last night, so it must be good, and here’s one on sale!
 What a deal!”

 That’s why it’s hard to compare pianos by brand name alone.
-The Brand Y company may pay famous professionals a ton of money to play their special, handmade pianos, but that doesn’t necessarily mean they make a better $4000 console than Brand Z. As a matter of fact, you may pay a lot more for a Brand Y piano because they have to pay all those professionals to play their pianos.
+The Brand X company may or may not pay famous professionals a ton of money to play their special, handmade pianos, but that doesn’t necessarily mean they make a better $4000 console than Brand Z.

 Used But Not Used Up